LinkedIn is a goldmine filled with your ideal clients. To mine those prospects, all you need to do is tap into the power

-Simply apply the search filters that make sense to you based on your prospect’s labels, location, industry and title.
+Simply apply the search filters that make sense to you based on your ideal prospect’s location, industry and title.

 When you’re ready to search, hit the blue “Apply” button at the top of the page to apply your search filters.
-The result will be a scaled-down list of prospects you can target.
+The result will be a narrowed-down list of prospects you can target.

 The free LinkedIn membership, however, has some limitations, including the following restrictions:

 - A limited number of saved searches per month.
 You are limited to three saved searches with a free account (Sales Navigator provides an unlimited number of saved searches).
 Saved searches are a fantastic way to have LinkedIn send you leads each week based on the search parameters you set up.

 - A limited number of search filters.
 The search filters in the free account are limited.
 For instance, in the free account, you cannot search for prospects based on company size.

 - A limited number of searches before you hit LinkedIn’s Commercial Use Limit.
 The free account limits the number of profiles of potential new connections you are allowed to view each month.
 LinkedIn doesn’t publish a set number of profiles, but once you hit the Commercial Use Limit for the month, the platform won’t allow you to view any more profiles that month.

 - Cannot send InMails.
 You are limited to contacting prospects already connected with you.
 With InMails, however, you can send direct messages to people you are not connected with.